fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 This section is about augmenting the patterns that have been written so that they work slightly differently.
 I'm only covering 2 of the 8 that exist, but these are by far the most important and common.
 I'll go through a few more in my 201 article.

 Let's start with the global flag `/g`.
-In the previous section I made up an example of searching for email addresses on a company website.
+In the previous section, I made up an example of searching for email addresses on a company website.
 I somewhat lied in the pursuit of simplicity.
 Using the pattern I had constructed would actually only match the first occurrence of the email address pattern.
-If, we wanted to actually match every occurrence, we would add a global flag, which would look like this: `/([a-zA-Z.-]+)@company\.com/g`, adding the `g` flag at the end after the second forward slash `/`.
+If we wanted to actually match every occurrence, we would add a global flag, which would look like this: `/([a-zA-Z.-]+)@company\.com/g`, adding the `g` flag at the end after the second forward slash `/`.
 If we were creating this pattern using the RegExp constructor, the flag would be the second argument (i.e. `new RegExp("([a-zA-Z.-]+)@company\.com,", "g")`).
 When matching with the global `g` flag enabled returns an array of all of the matches, for example `["a@company.com", "b@company.com", ...]` (this is assuming you are using `String.prototype.match`, which will ignore groups; I'll explain a way to retain the groups in the next section).

-Let's more onto the `/i` flag, which is simply a command to ignore case.
+Let's move on to the `/i` flag, which is simply a command to ignore case.
 This means that even if only `[a-z]` is specified in an expression, it will also match `[A-Z]`.

 If more than one flag needs to be specified, add them all next to each other in any order (e.g. `/[a-z]/gi`, which will return the match `["a", b", "C", "D"]` for the input "abCD").

 ## Javascript Functions and Constructors

 So we've now gone through the basics of regular expressions!
 Good job for making it this far.
 I'm now going to go through the javascript functions that I use most in conjunction with regular expressions!
-This list is not exhaustive as to what it out there, but it will include of the functions I use.
-I'll try to go from most simple to most most complex, but with some flexibility.
+This list is not exhaustive as to what is out there, but it will include all of the functions I use.
+I'll try to go from the most simple to most most complex, but with some flexibility.

 | Function                    | Returns  |
 | --------------------------- | -------- |